Grow | Harvest | Make with Lavender

 peace

-Used in Midsummer fires to honor gods and goddesses and ensure a safe year.
+Lavender was used in Midsummer fires to honor gods and goddesses and ensure a safe year.

-The phrase "to be laid up in Lavender" means to be handled with great care and a reference to using sachets when storing linens.
+The phrase "to be laid up in lavender" means to be handled with great care and a reference to using sachets when storing linens.

 Lavender repels those who wish harm or have ill intentions.